theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-hadoop-use-pig-datafu-udf.md

 <properties
-pageTitle="Verwenden von DataFu mit Pig für HDInsight" description="Bei DataFu handelt es sich um eine Sammlung von Bibliotheken für die Verwendung mit Hadoop.
-Erfahren Sie, wie Sie DataFu mit Pig in Ihrem HDInsight-Cluster verwenden können." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use DataFu with Pig on HDInsight" description="DataFu is a collection of libraries for use with Hadoop.
+Learn how you can use DataFu with Pig on your HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"